Rich & Creamy Plant Based West African-Inspired Peanut Stew

 Team Dirty

-Note: This recipe was originally featured on a blog post about how Betty Haynes, a Plant Fueled Life member, went from eating meat, dairy, and processed foods to a whole food plant based diet.
+Note: This recipe was originally featured on a blog post about how Betty Haynes, a Clean Food Dirty Girl member, went from eating meat, dairy, and processed foods to a whole-food plant-based diet.

 Get a weekly dose of inspiration to eat more plants and celebrate imperfection